How to Fix NET::ERR_CERT_REVOKED_Certificate Error in Chrome and Firefox?

 1. A DNS (Domain Name Server) or network issue can trigger this error.

-2. The site owner could have requested for the SSL certificate to be revoked.
+2. The site owner could have requested that the SSL certificate be revoked.

 3. Compromised SSL certificate keys can be the culprits.